atile4/major-comparison-UCI/README.md

 ```

-Generates a list of overlapping courses between two majors from the University of California Irvine Catalogue
+Finds and outputs a list of overlapping courses between two inputted majors from the University of California Irvine Major Requirement Catalogue

 ## Requirements
 Python 3.7 interpreter